PurdueRM/PurdueRM-Wiki/docs/algorithm/yolo.md

 ### PRO Tip:
 Use roboflow.com to simplify this process.
 Simply upload the images, and use the built-in bounding box feature to add bounding boxes.

 You can also add preprocessing/augmentations to diversify your data as needed, however this step is not always necessary.
-(Then export the dataset in YoloV5 (pyrotch) format.
+(Then export the dataset in YoloV5 (pytorch) format).

 # Train YoloV5

 Download the dataset you created, and paste all the files and folders into the root directory of your YoloV5 folder.

-To train YoloV5, run the following command: `python train.py --img <image_size> --cfg yolov5s.yaml --batch 32 --epochs <epochs> --data data.yaml --weights yolov5s.pt --workers 24`
+To train YoloV5, run the following command:

+`python train.py --img <image_size> --cfg yolov5s.yaml --batch 32 --epochs <epochs> --data data.yaml --weights yolov5s.pt --workers 24`

 This process will likely take forever, so please use a beefy PC.
 Also, increasing epochs will likely increase the accuracy of YoloV5, but it will increase training time and detection time hugely.

 # Testing YoloV5